-"I have always been involved with the fight for humanity.
-In the mid to late 60's, I was in Berkeley, CA, protesting the Vietnam War.
-From there I went to the coal mining area of West Virginia where I did community organization as a Vista Volunteer, our domestic Peace Corp.
-After all this time, especially now, I find the need to keep fighting for mankind.
+“I have always been involved with the fight for humanity.
+In the mid to late 1960’s I found myself in Berkeley, CA, protesting the Vietnam War.
+From there I travelled to the coal mining zones of West Virginia, where I did community organization as a Vista Volunteer (our domestic Peace Corp).
+After all this time, and especially now, I find the need to keep on fighting for mankind.

-Being a tri-cultural artist and woman, I find that the road I walk shows me more than one side of issues.
-Because of my Irish looks, people have voiced offensive words or stereotypical thinking about Hispanics and Native Americans without realizing that, yes, I am one.
+Being a tri-cultural artist and woman, I find that the road I walk is always showing me more than one side of many issues.
+Due to my Irish appearance, people have shared their offensive words or stereotypical thinking regarding Hispanics and Native Americans to me, without realizing that yes, I am one.
 Appearances are not the person.
-I grew up with this, but if you have your DNA done you may find that you are more than you think.
+I grew up knowing these facts about myself, but if you have your DNA done, you may find that you are more than you think you are.

-My work has always dealt with feminine and religious issues but, more recently, issues of cultural appropriation and politics are finding their way into my paintings.
-The messages in my art may be veiled with color and texture, hidden by more obvious messages or the viewer may only see the beauty of the paint.
-As in life, people see what they want to see.
-I paint on, leaving my messages on the canvas for people to find."
+My work has always dealt with feminist viewpoints and religious issues but recently, issues regarding cultural appropriation and politics have begun to find their way into my paintings.
+The messages in my art are often veiled with color and texture, hidden by more obvious interpretations.
+Sometimes, the viewer may only see the beauty of the paint.
+Like in life, people see what they want to see and not always was is in front of them, but I paint on, leaving my messages on the canvas for people to find.